zbh888/zbh888.github.io/index.md

 title: About Me
 ---
 ![Profile Picture]({{site.baseurl}}/{{site.profile-picture}}){: .profile-picture}
 Hello, I work as a research associate at the [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca), University of Waterloo.
 My current research is about computer networks and blockchain.
-Previously, I got a Master of Mathematics degree and a Bachelor of Computer Science degree from the same institution.
-My master's thesis was focusing on mitigating signalling storms in 5G cellular networks.
+Previously, I earned a Master of Mathematics degree and a Bachelor of Computer Science degree from the same institution.
+My master's thesis focuses on mitigating signalling storms in 5G cellular networks.

 Throughout my studies, I have explored advanced fields such as artificial intelligence, blockchain, 5G cellular networks, and space networks.
 I have realized that many modern technological advancements arise from solving important problems with simple and effective ideas.
-Thus, this is the first principle that I follow while conducting my research.
+Thus, this is the first principle I follow while conducting my research.
 Unfortunately, the problems I solve are not significant enough to be game changers.
 Perhaps this is why we often say that finding a good problem to solve is 50% of success.
 Another research principle I adhere to is practicality.
 I believe an idea in computer science is only useful when it shows potential to address real-world problems.
 In my related research fields, this mainly involves scalability and use case scenarios.

-Over the years, I have found that I enjoy performing data analytics, forecasting, and reasoning to discover phenomena and trends in the real-world.
+Over the years, I have found that I enjoy performing data analytics, forecasting, and reasoning to discover phenomena and trends in the real world.
 However, I am even more passionate about designing scalable communication systems and protocols.
-The trade-off among security, efficiency, and reliability is fascinating.
+The trade-off between security, efficiency, and reliability is fascinating.

 ### Publications
 1. [[2024 master's thesis]](https://hdl.handle.net/10012/20808) B Zhang "Mitigating Signalling Storms in 5G", University of Waterloo, pp. 1-112.